 Music therapists use music creatively to help clients address their social, emotional, psychological, physical or communication needs

-You'll work with babies, children and adults of all ages and social backgrounds, either individually or in groups, in a range of clinical settings.
-Your clients may be affected by a range of injuries, illnesses, disabilities, challenges or difficulties including:
+You can work with babies, children and adults of all ages and social backgrounds, either individually or in groups, and in a range of clinical settings.

-• acquired brain injury or stroke
+• neurological disorders, such as acquired brain injury or stroke

 • addiction